When to Seek Medical Care

 Someone with smoke inhalation can get worse quickly.
 If such a person were transported by private vehicle, significant injury or death could occur on the way that could have been avoided if that person were transported by emergency medical services.

 Exams and Tests

-A number of tests and procedures may be performed.
-Which tests are performed depends on the severity of the signs and symptoms and is at the discretion of the doctor.
+A number of tests and procedures may be done.
+Which tests depends on the severity of the signs and symptoms.

-- Complete blood count: This test is done to determine if you have enough red blood cells to carry oxygen, enough white blood cells to fight infection, and enough platelets to ensure clotting can occur.
+: This test determines whether there are enough red blood cells to carry oxygen, enough white blood cells to fight infection, and enough platelets to ensure clotting.

-- Chemistries (also called basic metabolic profile): This test reveals the change of pH in your blood that may happen because of interference with oxygen diffusion, transport, or use.
+Chemistries (also called basic metabolic profile): This test reveals the change of pH in the blood that may be the result of interference with oxygen diffusion, transport, or use.
 Serum electrolytes (sodium, potassium, and chloride) can be monitored.
 Renal (kidney) function tests (creatinine and blood urea nitrogen) are also monitored.

-- Arterial blood gas: For people with significant respiratory distress, acute mental status changes, or shock, an arterial blood gas may be obtained.
-This test may help the doctor to decide the degree of oxygen shortage.
+Arterial blood gas: For people with significant respiratory distress, acute mental status changes, or shock, an arterial blood gas may be obtained.
+This test can help the doctor decide the degree of oxygen shortage.

 Carboxyhemoglobin and methemoglobin levels: This level should be obtained in all smoke inhalation victims with respiratory distress, altered mental status, low blood pressure, seizures, fainting, and blood pH changes.
 It is now routinely done in many hospitals whenever arterial blood gas is assessed.